Effective Beginning Catalog Term: Fall 2011 (445)

 today's front-line manufacturing workers.

 This certificate transfers to SPC's 60-hour A.S. degree in Engineering Technology.
-The A.S. degree transfers to our Bachelor's degree in Technology Management.

 To work in today’s manufacturing operations, employees need precise advanced technology skills.
 Locally